mattearly/dmpower/README.md

     * Users cannot break the character building D&D rules unless... (see edit character below)

 * **Edit Character**.
 DM God Powers.
 Edit stats (min=1, max=30), give feats, give skills, give levels, change name, change alignment.
 * **Limitations**.
 Character Builder doesn't handle equipment, spell choices, multiclassing, or personality traits.
-These may be added in later.
+These may be great features to add in later.

 * **Random Characters**.
-When starting a new character, the user is given the option to generate everything about the character except the level randomly.
+When starting a new character, the user is given the option to randomly generate everything about the character, except the level.

 ---